 A day in the Marine Reserve

 Te Whanganui o Hei Marine Reserve is a protected marine area of 9 square kilometres of coastline and outlying islands off Cathedral Cove on the Mercury Bay.
-Only accessible by boat, kayak or foot, a day spent experiencing the rich and varied habitats of Te Whanganui o Hei offers unlimited opportunity for learning, fun and adventure.
+Accessible from the water by boat or kayak, a day spent experiencing the rich and varied habitats of Te Whanganui o Hei offers unlimited opportunity for learning, fun and adventure.
 A scenic tour by boat will bring you up close and personal with the reefs, caves and bays of the marine reserve.
 The one hour scenic tour with Hahei Explorer (which departs from the beach at Hahei) seats just ten passengers, making it ideal for family groups and those who appreciate a personalised tour experience.

 Te Whanganui o Hei has its own snorkel trail in Gemstone Bay; designed to provide an easy and safe experience for people to discover the amazing marine life from under the water.
 Suitable for snorkelers of all ages, the trail includes information buoys with handles attached for snorkelers to hold on to.
 Cave Cruzer Adventure Tours and The Glass Bottom Boat both offer the opportunity to snorkel and swim during your excursion.

 Cathedral Cove Kayaking offer a terrific way to discover Te Whanganui o Hei if you prefer to be a participant rather than a spectator.
 Paddle through sea caves, interact with marine life and pull up at Cathedral Cove where your guide will make you a well-earned hot cappuccino while you explore the famous stretch of beach.

 Cathedral Cove Water Taxi provides a ferry service between Hahei and Cathedral Cove, every 30 minutes.
-The journey takes 10 minutes and is bound to be the one of the most picturesque taxi trips you’re ever likely to take.
+The short voyage of about 10 minutes is bound to be one of the most picturesque taxi trips you’re ever likely to take.